 3. Faith Hunter

 Faith Hunter exudes that deep sense of peace and tranquility where you can’t help but wonder about her secret to life.
 The answer, it seems, is meditation—lots of it!
-Hunter offers a number of guided meditation videos in addition to her yoga classes, which lean on the relaxing-and-restorative side.
+Hunter offers several guided meditation videos in addition to her yoga classes, which lean on the relaxing-and-restorative side.

 4. The Yoga Room